Prabesh01/fb-message-delete-automation/README.md

   alert('Your fb_dtsg token: ' + dtsg);
   ```

 To get doc_id value, simply open developer console's network tab in messenger.com and filter out /api/graphqlbatch/.
 You will probably get 3 results.
-The required doc_id can be find in the request contaiing data: batch_name="MessengerGraphQLThreadFetcher" like this:
+The required doc_id can be found in the request containing data: batch_name="MessengerGraphQLThreadFetcher" like this:
 <br>

 <img alt="request sample" src="docid.png" />